Only Electric Sheep Are Cheap

 - Not quite on the same level as caviar, but the demand that the employer not feed them salmon more than two times a week was fairly standard for hired hands seeking employment in XVIII century Russia.

-- This troper's great grandma listed fried sturgeon and catfish as a cheap Friday dinner for seasonal labourers.
-Now good tuck to find any of them in other place than the most expensive fish shops.
+- When your great grandma was young fried sturgeon and catfish were listed as a cheap Friday dinner for seasonal labourers.
+Now good luck finding any of them in other place than the most expensive fish shops.

 - Before XIX century lobsters, oysters and basically all kind of seafood used to be cheap meal for inhabitants of the coasts.
 Development of the railway allowed to import them fresh to inland cities where they acquired status of high-class gourment food.